atomicsamurai/filebeat-docker/README.md

 This repository contains sample filebeat configurations for use with ForgeRock ID Cloud.
 You can also create a docker image with the provided `Dockerfile` and run it in docker as explained below.

 ## Run standalone
-1. Get and unzip filebeat (say to `/opt/filebeat`)
+1. Download and unzip [filebeat](https://www.elastic.co/downloads/beats/filebeat) (for example, to `/opt/filebeat`)
-2. Modify one of the filebeat sample configurations with your tenant details (URL, API key/secret), and other parameters if needed (save it to say `/opt/filebeat/filebeat.yml`)
+2. Modify one of the filebeat sample configurations with your tenant details (URL, API key/secret), and other parameters if needed (save it to, for example, `/opt/filebeat/filebeat.yml`).
+There are two samples:
+    a. `filebeat-tail-sample.yml`: this "tails" the logs
+    b. `filebeat-timeperiod-sample.yml`: this will get logs between a set `beginTime` and `endTime`.
+You will need to update these in the sample yml to your desired values.
 3. Run filebeat with this configuration
 ```
 $ /opt/filebeat/filebeat -e -c /opt/filebeat/filebeat.yml